 The performance period should be clearly linked to the timing of the implementation of the strategy of the business, which should be no less than three years and shareholders would generally prefer longer.
-Committees should consider the use of additional holding periods.
+The use of additional holding periods is now commonly expected by investors, so that in total the performance and holding period should cover a period of at least five years.